Our training programme

 Our Training Strategy

-- To recruit clinical and non-clinical academic in ageing and long-term conditions at different stages of their research career
+- To recruit clinical and non-clinical academic in ageing and MLTC at different stages of their research career.

-- To offer sustained support and mentoring of academics interested in ageing and long-term conditions
+- To offer sustained support and mentoring of academics interested in ageing and MLTC.

-- To share knowledge of ageing and long-term conditions among students, health care practitioners and academics in individual specialties
+- To share knowledge of ageing and MLTC among students, healthcare professionals and academics in individual specialties.